foglamp/foglamp-south-cc2650/python/fledge/plugins/south/cc2650/README.rst

 *************************************
-FogLAMP South SensorTag CC2650 Plugin
+Fledge South SensorTag CC2650 Plugin
 *************************************

 This directory contains a plugin that pulls readings from TI SensorTag